-Do we pay enough attention to uses or influences of artistic research in artistic work without a ‘research label’?
+Do we pay enough attention to uses or influences of artistic research output in artistic work without a ‘research label’?
 Can the conceptual, technical or poetic choice in an artistic work, insofar as it embodies an artistic response to artistic research by others, be considered as an artistic substitute to the academic citation?
 And what responsibility does this entail for those who make use of the knowledge, insights or sensitivities brought to light by artistic research?
 It is of course a cliché to claim that every artistic work is always already a response to a multitude of other and prior works.
-Before the advent of copyright, citation in music was long an honourable practice, without the need to cite sources.
+Before the advent of copyright, citation in music was long an honourable practice.
 However, there are also the research cultures in niches such as early music or computer music where it is quite common to be explicit about how artistic choices are supported by the research of others – even if we can debate whether in many of these cases the nature of the research in question should be seen as ‘artistic’, or rather as historical, analytical or music-theoretical.